 Again, you may not think meditation sounds like a fun activity for kids.
 But just like with yoga, there are ways to make mindfulness more child-friendly and engaging while still effective.
 Fun meditation games help students increase concentration and self-awareness, which helps them relax and focus in the classroom.
 Meditation is part of the Mindful Practices workshops, but teachers can also use it on their own.
 Help children relax in-between activities with these child-friendly meditation methods based on visualization exercises.

-Another way to get kids involved in their own SEL is through computer games.
+Get kids involved in their own SEL is through computer games.
 Mindful Practices utilizes a tool called Class Catalyst to promote ongoing mindfulness and student engagement.
-Classroom Catalyst gives them an interactive way to acknowledge and record their emotional state.
+Class Catalyst gives them an interactive way to acknowledge and record their emotional state.
 Students can mark how full their “inner battery” is and select their current mood from a series of emoticons.
 They are also encouraged to make confidential notes about how they are feeling, which promotes awareness of the reasons behind their emotional state.
 They can also select simple, fun mindfulness activities to perform based on their mood.

 These are just three ways Mindful Practices helps teachers and students have fun while incorporating SEL into the classroom.
 Mindfulness should be relaxing, and with these kinds of support, it can be.